01 of 05

 When you first get started as a knitter, it can be tempting to go wild at the knitting store.
 There are just so many fun, fancy yarns and beautiful needles that are just waiting for you to buy.

 It makes sense, however, to buy only a few supplies when you're new to knitting.
-First of all, you don't know if you'll like knitting, so, second, you shouldn't spend a lot of money on things you don't know if you'll use.

 The good news is, you don't need a lot of expensive supplies or fancy yarns to make your first knitting projects.
 In fact, you could probably buy everything you need at a discount store and not even visit a craft store or yarn shop (though you will find higher-quality items at either of these).